Back to Blogs

 • Highly scalable

-As Dynamics 365 is cloud-based, you can scale your solution as the business grows, so you don’t have to commit to unnecessary licenses.
-Using powerful Business Intelligence features, you can also predict how many permits you may need in the future.
+As Dynamics 365 is cloud-based, you can scale your solution as the business grows.
+Storage, compute, and user licences can be adjusted mid-contract; no hardware procurement cycle needed.
+Using powerful Business Intelligence features, you can also predict future licensing needs with usage analytics.

 • Better security